Paris attacks reshape U.S. debate on immigration, security

 The heads of several U.S. refugee advocacy and resettlement agencies on Tuesday called on governors to back down from efforts to close their states to new refugees from Syria.

-Secretary of State John Kerry said that of 785,000 refugees accepted since 2001, only 12 “were found to perhaps be problematic with respect to potential terror.”
+Obama’s Secretary of State John Kerry said that of 785,000 refugees accepted into the country since 2001, only 12 “were found to perhaps be problematic with respect to potential terror.”

-Ryan did not offer details about proposed legislation to pause Obama’s Syrian refugee plan but said he had set up a task force of House Republicans to consider legislation “as quickly as possible.”
+Ryan, the House speaker, did not offer details about the proposed legislation to pause Obama’s Syrian refugee plan.
+He said he had set up a task force of House Republicans to consider legislation “as quickly as possible.”

 Several Republicans in both the House and the Senate are pushing to include a provision to block the U.S. resettlement of Syrians in a trillion-dollar budget bill that must be passed, and signed into law by Obama, by Dec.
 11.